On operator algebras associated with monomial ideals in noncommuting variables: Abstract

 \section{Abstract}

-We study operator algebras arising from monomial ideals in the ring of polynomials in noncommuting variables.
-We introduce a related C*-correspondence and investigate the induced operator algebras.
-For our analysis we isolate a partially defined dynamical system, to which we refer as the quantised dynamics of the monomial ideal.
-This research aims to examining operator algebras related to subproduct systems of monomial ideals.
+We study operator algebras arising from monomial ideals in the ring of polynomials in noncommuting variables, through the apparatus of subproduct systems and C*-correspondences.
 We provide a full comparison amongst the related operator algebras.
+For our analysis we isolate a partially defined dynamical system, to which we refer as the {\em quantised dynamics} of the monomial ideal.

 In addition we revisit several previously considered constructions.
 These include Matsumoto's subshift C*-algebras, as well as the tensor and the Pimsner algebras associated with dynamical systems or graphs.
 We sort out the various relations by giving concrete conditions and counterexamples that orientate the operator algebras of our context.